angrykoala/wendigo/README.md

 Returns the current url of the page.

 **mockDate(date, options?)**
-Mocks the browser's Date object so it returns the expected date instead of current date when using `new Date()` without parameters.
+Mocks the browser's Date object so it returns the expected date instead of current date when using `new Date()` without parameters or `Date.now()`.
 The first parameter must be a JavaScript Date object.
 The following options are supported:
 * `freeze: true`: if set to true, the new Date objects will always return the given date as current date, if false, the expected date will increase normally as time passes.

 ```js